Florida's climate's warmth and high humidity levels promote the growth of numerous

 Preemergence herbicides are the foundation of any effective preventative weed regimen.
 They

-are applied to the lawn before the time of the weeds' seed germination, making it difficult for
+are applied to the lawn before the weeds' seed germination, making it difficult for

 weeds to grow in the first place.